thubZ09/Clip_Implementation/README.md

 # CLIP Implementation

-This repository comtains an implementation of a CLIP-like model that aligns image and text representations using PyTorch and Hugging Face Transformers.
+This repository implements a CLIP-like model that aligns image and text representations using PyTorch and Hugging Face Transformers.
 The model uses a Vision Transformer (ViT) as the image encoder and DistilRoBERTa as the text encoder.
 It is trained on the Flickr30k dataset.

 - Paper - https://arxiv.org/pdf/2103.00020